Frequently Asked Questions

 - Please be aware that you do NOT have to carry a full coarse load.
 However, if you are considering reducing your load, it is important to speak with an Academic Advisor so that you can be made aware of the effects that a reduced load may have (e.g., Athletics, bus pass, scholarships, residence, OSAP, etc).

-- Effective September 2015, to be considered a full-time student during the Fall/Winter, you must be registered in at least 9 units per term.
+- To be considered a full-time student during the Fall/Winter, you must be registered in at least 9 units per term.

 Will I be enrolling in my Level I courses all at once?

 - Yes.
-You will enrol for courses for the full academic year (both Fall 2018 and Winter 2019).
+You will enrol for courses for the full academic year (both Fall and Winter Terms).

 What is the difference between required and elective courses?